Python vs Terraform vs Ansible

 # State Implication: Dependency ordering is compiled into the execution plan.

-# Missing `add_dependency` calls cause parallel creation failures.
+# Missing add_dependency calls can cause parallel creation failures.

 Testing, Modularity, and CI/CD Integration Patterns

-The shift toward programmatic infrastructure enables native unit testing, mocking, and static analysis.
-This testability is a primary driver behind Why Python is replacing HCL for modern IaC, allowing teams to validate infrastructure logic before cloud execution.
+The shift toward programmatic infrastructure enables native unit testing, mocking, and static analysis—a primary reason teams adopt Python IaC.
+See Why Python is replacing HCL for modern IaC for a deeper treatment of this tradeoff.
 Untested IaC introduces silent configuration drift and compliance violations that only manifest during production incidents.

 import pytest